Data-driven nonlinear output regulation via data-enforced incremental passivity: Problem formulation

-\begin{remark}[On the assumptions] Assumption \ref{assump:S} and \ref{assump:RE} guarantee that the output regulation problem is solvable.
-Under Assumption \ref{assump:S}, exosystem \eqref{exosystem} can generate a combination of a step function with arbitrary amplitude and sinusoidal functions with arbitrary amplitudes and initial phases whose frequencies depend on the eigenvalues of $S$.
-Assumption \ref{assump:S} is slightly less restrictive than the one posed in \cite{Hu2024DDOPR} and may contain non-periodic signal components.
-Assumption \ref{assump:RE} guarantees that there exist steady-state state and input that solve the output regulation problem.
-Equations \eqref{RegulatorEquation} are commonly known as regulator equations in the literature on output regulation.
-It should be noted that the approach proposed in this work does not require the solution to the regulator equations.
-Verifying the solvability of \eqref{RegulatorEquation} from experimental data is beyond the scope of this work and will be investigated in our future work. \end{remark}
+\begin{remark}[On the assumptions] Assumption \ref{assump:S} is widely used in output regulation literature, which indicates that the exosystem in \eqref{exosystem} generates a combination of a step function with arbitrary amplitude and sinusoidal functions with arbitrary amplitudes and initial phases whose frequencies depend on the eigenvalues of $S$. {In \cite{Hu2024DDOPR}, the frequencies of the sinusoidal signals are required to be rationally related to ensure that the linear combination of exogenous signals is periodic.
+In contrast, Assumption \ref{assump:S} does not impose this condition, allowing the combined exogenous signal to include non-periodic components.
+Assumption \ref{assump:RE} serves as a feasibility condition ensuring that the asymptotic output regulation problem is solvable.
+In particular, it requires the state solution to be linear in $w$, which guarantees the existence of a linear internal model capable of solving the problem.
+Importantly, the proposed regulator in this work does not rely on the explicit steady-state solutions. } \end{remark}

 This work assumes that all the system matrices in \eqref{system:NL} are unknown, and a finite-length offline data set $\mathcal{DS}:=\{\dot x(t_k), x(t_k), u(t_k), e(t_k), k=0,1,\dots,T-1\}$ for some $T>1$ is sampled from one or multiple experiments.
-The data-driven output regulation problem is formulated as follows. \begin{problem}[Data-driven output regulation] For nonlinear system \eqref{system:NL} with unknown system matrices and known exosystem \eqref{exosystem}, design a feedback control input $u$ using data set $\mathcal{DS}$, such that all the solutions to the closed-loop system are bounded and $\lim_{t\rightarrow \infty} e(t)=0$. \end{problem}
+We formulate the data-driven output regulation problem as follows. \begin{problem}[Data-driven output regulation] For nonlinear system \eqref{system:NL} with unknown system matrices and known exosystem \eqref{exosystem}, design a feedback control input $u$ using data set $\mathcal{DS}$, such that all the solutions to the closed-loop system are bounded and $\lim_{t\rightarrow \infty} e(t)=0$. \end{problem}

-\begin{remark}[Unknown nonlinear system] This work assumes that the vector $Z(x)$ consists of known nonlinearities, but the matrices $A$, $B$, $C$, $E$, and $F$ are unknown.
-In existing results on data-driven output regulation including \cite{TrentelmanDDOPR} and \cite{Zhu2024}, the matrices $C$, $E$, and $F$ are assumed to be known.
-For the approach proposed in this work, knowledge of $E$ and $F$ is not required for controller design, and $C$ can be represented using the regulation error data. \end{remark}
+\begin{remark}[Unknown nonlinear system] This work assumes that the vector $Z(x)$ consists of known nonlinearities, but the matrices $A$, $B$, $C$, $E$, and $F$ are unknown. {Existing results \cite{TrentelmanDDOPR} and \cite{Zhu2024} on data-driven output regulation assume that the matrices $C$, $E$, and $F$ are known.} For the approach proposed in this work, knowledge of $E$ and $F$ is not required for control design, and $C$ can be represented using the regulation error data. \end{remark}

 In what follows, we show that for exosystem \eqref{exosystem} with any initial condition, the sampled data of the exogenous signal $w$ can be arranged into a matrix that is the product of an unknown constant matrix and a known time-dependent matrix.
 This representation is in the same spirit as \cite[Section VI]{Hu2024Contraction} and is included here for the completeness of this paper.